ernestoalejo/sudokuk/README.md

 sudokuk
 =======

-A Sudoku Killer solver made in C++
+A Sudoku Killer solver made in Go